 This might literally be the coolest thing on this list.
 Located up in Sweden's Arctic Lapland region, this hotel is kept at a steady -4°C inside to preserve all the hand-sculpted ice artworks and ice furnishings.
 Overnight guests stay cosy with thermal sleeping bags, reindeer skins as bed linens, hot lingonberry juice, and — of course — layers upon layers of warm clothing.
 Think you're up for a night in an ice room?

-Green is always in style, and Sweden has plenty of green spaces.
+Green is the new black.
+It's always in style, and Sweden has plenty of green spaces.

 Green is also the mindset of the people, too.
 Environmental consciousness runs deep in Swedish culture, with high participation in public transportation and recycling and good availability of organic (ecological) foods.